BullseyeCoverage Up Contents Search

 $ rm /var/tmp/BullseyeCoverage.data-*

-You can retrieve measurements from a loaded module from /proc/BullseyeCoverage.data-n.
+You can retrieve measurements from a loaded kernel module from /proc/BullseyeCoverage.data-n.
 For example:

 $ covpost /proc/BullseyeCoverage.data-*